 interactions can be awkward

 If you are standing somewhere waiting for transportation, or to cross a street, or anything, you really need to hold your ground, because Swedes will bump into you, shove you out of the way, shoulder and elbow you and sometimes just walk right into you like you're not there.
-I have definitely never been so physically assaulted anywhere else (and frankly, I hope never to be again).
+I have definitely never been so physically assaulted anywhere else.

 And you have to be extra vigilant to board trains, because at stops, instead of allowing passengers to get off first, locals will instead push themselves onto the train amidst all the people in the way, causing a huge traffic congestion, and you have to hurry to get yourself onboard in time.